Flora, Mississippi

 Flora is a town in Madison County, Mississippi, United States.
-The population was 1,886 at the 2010 census.
+The population was 1,647 at the 2020 census, down from 1,886 in 2010.
 It is part of the Jackson Metropolitan Statistical Area.

 The town is named after Flora Mann Jones, an early resident.

 History

 Graves in Flora's cemetery date to 1821.
 A post office was established in 1883.
 That same year, Flora became a stop on the newly constructed Yazoo and Mississippi Valley Railroad.
-The railroad depot is now a museum, and is listed on the National Register of Historic Places.
+The railroad depot is now a museum and is listed on the National Register of Historic Places.